Postman installation overview

 Postman provides several installation options and enables you to customize your user experience.
 With a free Postman account, you can securely access your APIs from different machines and collaborate with others on API design.
 To scale up your API lifecycle, take advantage of paid Postman plans.
-You can also set up a proxy server as an additional security barrier.
+You can also set up a proxy server as another security barrier.

 You can install Postman on a number of operating systems including Windows, macOS, and Linux or use the Postman web app.
 If you use the Postman web app, for best experience download and install the Postman Desktop Agent to take advantage of additional features.